 No matter which way you choose to format a SD card, it will delete and erase the data.
 So backup data before formatting.
-If you accidentally format a SD card without backup, you can try a SD card data recovery tool like Cisdem Data Recovery for Mac or Recuva for Windows to recover data from formatted SD card.
+If you accidentally format a SD card without backup, you can try a SD card data recovery tool like Cisdem Data Recovery for Mac and Windows to recover data from formatted SD card.

 Jose specializes in reviews, how-to guides, top lists, etc. on PDF, data recovery and multi-media.
 On his spare time, he likes to travel or challenge some extreme sports.